generaliinformatik/rexx4e/README.md

 However I still prefer the Eclipse IDE for development and this project provides the syntax highlighting for REXX and the connectivity to a REXX language server with is implemented in [lsp4rexx](https://github.com/holzem/lsp4rexx).

+# Usage

+This plugin needs the following environment variables to be configured:

+Connect to a running REXX language server on localhost via socket (default of lsp4rexx is `5008`)

+* `LSP4REXX_PORT` - connect to a running language server on the specified port, if specified

+Plugin should start the REXX language server itself:

+* `LSP4REXX_JAR` - path to the fat JAR file of lsp4rexx
+* `LSP4REXX_JAVA_HOME` - Java home directory to start the server
+* `LSP4REXX_WORKING_DIRECTORY` - Working directory for the REXX language server

 # Licenses

 rexx4eclipse is published under the Apache 2.0 License